rpearce/robertwpearce.com/new-zealand/hawkes-bay.md

 title: "Hawkes Bay"
 ---

-Things to do and see in and around Hawkes Bay in New New Zealand.
+Things to do and see in and around Hawkes Bay in New Zealand.

 Or go back to the [main New Zealand index](/new-zealand/index.html).